Also try Pick-a-Picture!

 The Barr-Fyke Machine Company of Kansas City, Missouri made a small number of machines.
 These cancellations appear from about 1897 to about 1905.
 They are very distinctive, and are not common.
 Here is one type of the Barr-Fyke cancellation [5k GIF], another early type with 7 bars [4k GIF], and another with arcs in the dial [5k GIF].
 The last example is the rare 8-bar Barr-Fyke machine [4k GIF].

 The Whitehead machine, invented in Brooklyn, New York, actually cut into the stamp, along with cancelling it with ink.
-Whitehead's machine also backstamped mail, but did not use the cutters for this process.
+His machine also was used to backstamp mail, but did not use cutters for this process.
 These machines appear to have only been used in Brooklyn, New York between 1898 and 1900.
 They are rare.
 This example is a backstamp usage [4k GIF].

 The Pneumatic Cancelling Machine Company of Indianapolis, Indiana produced machines used from about 1898 to about 1904.
 The impressions from these machines are quite distinct from other machines of the time.
 They are somewhat common from Indianapolis, but less so from the few other cities where they were used.
 This example is from Helena, Montana [4k GIF].

-These cancellations were made by a device that can more correctly be described as a mechanical stamping device.
-This is distinct from a machine canceller, which includes some automatic feeding system.
-This device, as well as the Perfection device, were mechanisms that only assisted the stamping of the cancellation.
-The operator had to place the item under the canceller, before activating the mechanical "arm".
+These cancellations were made by a device that perhaps should be called a "mechanically-assisted stamping device".
+This is distinct from a machine canceller, which would have some automatic feeding and marking system.
+This device is similar in concept to the Perfection device, using a mechanical arm, rather than a motor or hand-crank.
+When using this device, the operator had to place the item under the expected position of the stamper on the mechanical "arm", and then activate the lever by hand.

-These cancellations are, however, fascinating in their own right, since they marked mail that had been delivered late from the incoming trains.
-This type of marking allowed the Post Office customer to know why their mail had arrived late.
-The Post Office prided itself on overnight delivery by rail, between major cities, such as Chicago and New York.
+The Tilton cancellations are particularly fascinating in their own right, since they were used to mark mail that had arrived later than scheduled from the incoming trains.
+The information provided in the postmark would tell the Post Office customer (and the Post Office) why their mail had arrived late.
+The Post Office prided itself on overnight delivery by rail between major cities, such as Chicago and New York.
 These stamping devices were in use in New York City from 1882 to about 1890 (and then later in Buffalo, New York).
 This marking is from typical late-arriving mail [7k GIF].

 These cancellations are very common, and are immediately recognizable to many people as "machine cancellations".
 After all the various experimentation on the part of the Post Office, the government settled on large orders of machines from the International Postal Supply Company.
-This company's postmarks appear as early as 1888, and appear to this day.
-There are many, many varieties of postmarks made by this company's machines, but here is an early International machine with a small dial [3k GIF] and a more recognizable later type [7k GIF].
-Here is Another International example from Flickr, and another International cancel from Flickr.
+This company's postmarks appear as early as 1888, and can even be found today.
+There are many, many varieties of postmarks made by this company's machines, but here is an early International machine with a small dial [3k GIF], a more recognizable later type [13k GIF], and a slogan cancel [7k GIF].
+Here is another International slogan example.

 Well, it has been fun for me to put this page together.
 I hope that you have learned more about the fascinating hobby of collecting machine cancellations.
 This is just a quick survey; there were other machine manufacturers in the U.S. over the 20th Century, as well as a great variety of cancelling machines manufactured and used throughout the world.